African Diaspora Archaeology Network

 Exploring potential shifts from New World diapora studies of "the material identification of African identity, the archaeology of freedom at maroon sites, and race and racism" to more global focus and additional subjects.

-- Atlantic Slave Trade & Slave Life in the Americas: A Visual Record (J. Handler et al.)
+- Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora (J. Handler et al.)

 Collection "envisioned as a tool and a resource that can be used by teachers, researchers, students, and the general public."